nilpunch/massive-ecs/README.md

 Rollback features:

+- This is an extension for ECS and is completely optional to use
-- Ultra-fast saving and rollbacking with cyclic buffers
+- It's natively fast with Array.Copy and cyclic buffers
+- Minimalistic API - `SaveFrame()` and `Rollback(frames)`
 - Support for components with managed data, such as arrays, strings, etc. (see the [wiki](https://github.com/nilpunch/massive-ecs/wiki/Managed-components))

 Consider this list a work in progress as well as the project.